fenok/galaxis/README.md

 -   Errors in external code may lead to different errors in state and promise rejections (i.e. `query().catch()`).
 It's likely not going to be fixed, but you should get diverged error warnings in development.
 -   No reliable way to reset cache (i.e. on logout).
 You can call `cacheInstance.purge()` directly, but data from requests started before purge will affect the new cache.
 As a workaround, you can reload the page on logout.
--   All queries with the same request id are updated with loading state regardless of query initiator.
-That's probably undesirable, but fixing that would require SSR-friendly hook ids, which leads to API complication is case of code-splitting (see [react-uid](https://www.npmjs.com/package/react-uid)).
+-   All queries with the same request id are updated with loading state regardless of query initiator, which is probably undesirable.
 -   You can't return `undefined` as query data (and probably shouldn't, because empty data can be represented as `null`)
 -   Race conditions handling is not 100% reliable, though no idea how to make it so (is it possible?).
 -   Redux-devtools integration is limited.